 For the Distributed Energy and Global Ambition scenarios an ENTSOG Excel based biomethane tool is used for assessing the biomethane production.
-This tool was developed together with Navigant (formerly known as Ecofys) and this tool is a further development of the methodology used by Navigant in the study by Gas for Climate16.
-The generic input assumptions17 and methodology are described in Section 7.5.
+This tool was developed together with Navigant (formerly known as Ecofys, currently known as Guidehouse) and this tool is a further development of the methodology used by Navigant in the study by Gas for Climate.
+The generic input assumptions and methodology are described in Section 7.5.
 The injection rate of biomethane into the grid is assumed to be 80% for both thermal gasification and anaerobic digestion (produced sufficiently close to gas grids to be grid-injected).
 In line with the storylines of the scenarios, Global Ambition is assumed to have 20% less production of biomethane than Distributed Energy.